 Breast cancer cells preferentially metastasize to skeletal bone, yet the molecular mechanisms by which this process occurs remain largely undefined.
-Due to the dynamic mechanical environment within the skeleton, elucidating the role of mechanical cues in breast cancer cell homing to bone is critical to understanding the progression of bone metastasis.
-Specifically, I am interested in investigating how mechanical stimulation regulates the localization of breast cancer cells to bone via altered signaling between tumor cells and other cell types such as mesenchymal stem cells.
+Increasing evidence suggests that breast cancer can exert pre-metastatic effects on distant organs through the action of tumor-secreted factors released into the circulation, and elucidating the role of such factors in breast cancer cell homing to bone is critical to understanding the progression of bone metastasis.
+Specifically, I am interested in investigating how factors secreted by breast cancer cells affect bone structure and composition prior to metastasis, and whether these changes play a role in the formation of secondary tumors in the bone.

 I received my B.S. degree in Biomedical Engineering from Brown University in May 2014.
-My hobbies include photography, reading, and exploring new places and foods.
+Outside the lab, I enjoy running, snowboarding, photography, and exploring new places and foods.